Observability (Prometheus, Grafana, Loki, Tempo)

 - Grafana reads the OIDC client secret from an environment variable

-- The secret is provided via a Kubernetes Secret (often via Sealed Secrets)
+- the secret is provided via a Kubernetes Secret (often via Sealed Secrets)

 Sealed secret